project-meucci/thimm.github.io/docs/Farm Gate/Is-vegan-a-dirty-word.md

 ---
-title: Is vegan a dirty word?
+title: Is Vegan A Dirty Word
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2020-01-04)